quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Angie-Papple-Johnston---ASVAB-2023-_-2024-For-Dummies/apja2_part11_Answers_and_Exp.md

 - Understand: John’s initial number of apples and what is happening (giving away).
 - Identify: Initial amount = 10, given away = 4.
 - Plan: Use subtraction since you are finding the difference.
-- Solve: \( 10 - 4 = 6 \)
-- Check: Verify that giving away 4 from 10 leaves John with 6 apples.
+- Solve:$10 - 4 = 6$- Check: Verify that giving away 4 from 10 leaves John with 6 apples.

 x??
 ---